-The best parental-control apps for smartphones can help you track your kids, see whom they are communicating with, block kids from viewing objectionable or dangerous websites, and even help kids understand the value of limits while preventing them from accessing adult content or communicating with strangers.
+The best parental-control apps for smartphones can help you track your kids, see with whom they're communicating, block them from viewing objectionable or dangerous websites, and even help kids understand limits while preventing them from seeing adult content or chatting with creeps.

-No single parental-control service we tested is perfect, but Zift (now Net Nanny) delivered the best mix of web filtering, location tracking and app management on both Android and iOS devices.
+No single parental-control service we tested is perfect, but Net Nanny (formerly Zift) delivered the best mix of web filtering, location tracking and app management on both Android and iOS devices.
 (All of these apps can do more on Android than on iOS, due to Apple's tight restrictions.)

-Norton Family Premier was a close runner-up for best parental-control app.
-Unlike Zift, Norton's service offers text-message logging and monitoring, but only on Android devices.
+Norton Family Premier was a close runner-up for the best parental control app.
+Unlike Net Nanny, Norton's service offers text-message logging and monitoring, but only on Android devices.
 Norton Family Premier also lets you monitor Windows PCs.